 Another thought is that it dried out.
 Outside breezes will dry potted plants faster than inside air will.
 Bonsais are usually potted in very shallow containers, allowing the soil to dry quickly.
 If it wasn't dry too long, it will probably regrow its leaves.
 If it went without water for too long, it may die completely.
 I'd move it back inside and baby it.
 Even if the top is dead, if the roots are still alive, it may regrow another top.
 Unfortunately, bonsais grow really slowly, so it may take a long time.

 Some bonsais need a dormant period just like deciduous trees outside.
 The only bonsais that don't need a dormant period are the ones that are like evergreens.
-I don't know anything else about that, but that you probably haven't killed it.
-I think you need to find out how to treat the dormant period.

 My bonsai are dying.
 I can not figure out why they are dying.
 I don't know if I am overwatering them or not giving them enough.
 They are drying out on me, one by one, like stars winking out.
 Can someone tell me how to fix this gardening mess?